LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 **Gdude**: Alright, then let us take a look.
 So as always, I'm going to read the question out, and if I haven't talked, I'll say my name.
 I assume the others will do that as well.
 But I'll read the question out and I'll read out who asked the question.
 Alright, haha, I guess we'll go through these now.

 **sciwhiz12**: "When is the new site design by `His Eminence` **Gdude** be made the public design of the QuiltMC site?"

-PR's open at the moment.
+**Gdude**: PR's open at the moment.
 I'll grab a link for you if somebody doesn't beat me to it.
 There is one in there, anyway.
 If you go to the QuiltMC.org referral on Github- I'm managing too many thing to get the link for you right now.
 Oh, there you go, thanks **Emmaffle**.
 Once this goes through, it'll be up once it's merged basically.
 I'm not sure what the criteria is because there's not many people around that have the time and ability to review this kind of PR but we'll see how things go at least.

 I can take the next one as well. **sciwhiz12**: "For each bimonthly meeting, is there an agenda of items to be discussed made internally?
 Have you considered making this public some time before the meeting time, so people can read that and potentially decide to join due to some topic they are interested in being discussed at that time?"